 Mapping Open Source Research in Human Rights

-We will carry out a comprehensive overview of the impact of Open Source Evidence on human rights investigations, and the challenges and opportunities posed in dealing with open source material in practice.
-Combining interview data with a systematic review of reports produced by human rights organisations, commissions of inquiry, and international courts, we will determine the extent to which information gathered through open source research could complement and address some of the informational gaps inherent to traditional investigative methods, or whether the same or new informational biases arise.
+We carried out a comprehensive overview of the impact of Open Source Evidence on human rights investigations, and the challenges and opportunities posed in dealing with open source material in practice.
+Combining interview data with a systematic review of reports produced by human rights organisations, commissions of inquiry, and international courts, we determined the extent to which information gathered through open source research could complement and address some of the informational gaps inherent to traditional investigative methods, or whether the same or new informational biases arise.

 Work Package 2

 Transformative Methods, Transformative Impact

 We conducted several Case Studies using cutting-edge natural language processing and technological techniques, combined with legal analysis, to demonstrate how open source research methods can be leveraged in practice.
 In dedicated workshops, outreach activities, webinars and training sessions convened with and attended by stakeholder organisations, we demonstrated our methods and key findings.

 We created a Virtual Machine, the ‘Knowledge Hub Framework’, which allows end-user applications to programmatically access a range of microservices.
 These tools assist with evidence verification and discovery tasks in relation to open source information, including: identifying place names; assigning weightings to images based on similarities, and hate speech identification.
 To preserve the confidentiality of evidence and to avoid the need for users to upload their evidence to the cloud, the ‘Virtual Machine’ format allows users to download the Knowledge Hub Framework to their local machine and run the tools from there.
 Specific tools are also available as containerized ‘Docker’ applications.
 If you would like to test out any of these tools, please contact us.